servusdei2018/pi-day-backend/README.md

 | `docker build -t pi-day-backend -f ./deploy/Dockerfile .`              | Build the Docker image                           |
 | `docker run -d --name pi-day-backend -p 8080:8080 pi-day-backend`      | Run the Docker container                         |
 | `docker stop pi-day-backend`                                           | Stop the Docker container                        |

+## 📝 License

+This project is licensed under the MIT License - see the `LICENSE` file for details.